maxbetjes/maxbetjes.github.io/installation.md

 The modern C++ implementation of the eGFRD has been published as an open source package on GitHub.
 Please follow the [installation instructions]({{site.github_install_instructions}}) on the repository to setup the simulator.
 Problems can be reported via the eGFRD [issue tracker]({{site.github_issue_tracker}}).

-The modern C++ implementation of the eGFRD has been published as open source package on GitHub.
-Please follow the [installation instructions]({{site.github_install_instructions}}) on the repository to setup the simulator.
-Problems can be reported on the eGFRD [issue tracker]({{site.github_issue_tracker}}).

 ## Examples
 To help you getting started, we have assembled some simple models.
 These can be used to verify the implementation of the code and to build more complex models.

 ## Equilibrium
 Consider a set of particles A, B and C with the following reaction: A + B ⇾ C with binding rate constant k<sub>a</sub> [m<sup>3</sup>/s] and C ⇾ A + B and unbinding rate k<sub>d</sub> [s<sup>-1</sup>].
 In a box with length L [m] and periodic boundary conditions, the reaction will relax towards equilibrium.
 For this system, we can calculate the number of C particles analytically.

-<code><#C> = (N<sub>A</sub> + N<sub>B</sub>) + K<sub>D</sub> &bull; V  &bull; sqrt[(N<sub>A</sub> + N<sub>B</sub> + K<sub>D</sub> &bull; V)<sup>2</sup> - 4 &bull; N<sub>A</sub> &bull; N<sub>B</sub>]/2</code>
+<code>N<sub>C_th</sub> = 2 &bull; N + K<sub>D</sub> &bull; V &bull; sqrt[(2 &bull; N + K<sub>D</sub> &bull; V)<sup>2</sup> - 4 &bull; N &bull; N]/2</code>

-where N<sub>A</sub>, N<sub>B</sub> and N<sub>C</sub> are the number of A, B, and C respectively in the volume V = L<sup>3</sup>, and K<sub>D</sub> = k<sub>d</sub>/k<sub>a</sub> is the dissociation constant.
-The number of C particles thus depends on the dissociation constant, that is the ratio of the association and dissociation rate, and not on the absolute values of the rate constants.
-This can be used to test the code.
-To run an eGFRD simulation of this reaction, enter the following command in the Unix shell after installing the package:
+where N is the number of A and B particles respectively in the volume V = L<sup>3</sup>, and K<sub>D</sub> = k<sub>d</sub>/k<sub>a</sub> is the dissociation constant.
+To test the eGFRD-simulation a model (equilibrium.gfrd) is provide that sets up this scenario and starts with zero C particles.
+After some time the number of C particles should approach the calculated equilibrium N<sub>C_th</sub>.
+To run this model:

 ```
-./RunGfrd Equilibrium -ka 1e-19 -kd 2e-2 -p 100 -e 200 > data.out
+./RunGfrd ../../samples/equilibrium/equilibrium.gfrd
 ```

-The variable “Equilibrium” describes the simple association-dissociation reaction.
-The values of the association rate ka and dissociation rate kd are set as command line argument.
-The parameter -p sets the equilibration time during which the system is allowed to relax to equilibrium, while –e sets the run time during which the statistics is accumulated, both in seconds.
-All parameter settings can be viewed by running:
+The output of the program shows average amount of particles at intervals of 1 second.
+The number of C particles should be readily increasing and after reaching equilibrium will fluctuate around the calculated N<sub>C_th</sub>.
+Press Ctrl-C to end the simulation.

+As a additional check the unbinding rate k<sub>d</sub> can be changed to a higher value decreasing the average number of C particles in equilibrium.
+This can be done by editing the model-file in a text-editor or by defining the value k<sub>d</sub> on the commandline:

 ```
-./RunGfrd Equilibrium --help
+./RunGfrd ../../samples/equilibrium/equilibrium.gfrd -d kd=8e-2
 ```
-The result will be stored in the file data.out and shows the simulation time against the total number of A, B and C molecules.
-Finally, the analytical prediction <#C> is also stored in the file.

 ## Power Spectrum
 Besides the dissociation constant, it may also prove useful to compute the power spectrum of the simple association-dissociation reaction.
-The following command prompts GFRD to compute the power spectrum for this reaction, with the same parameters as in the paper of Kaizu et. al. \[[1](#references)\]:
+The provided model powerspectrum.gfrd sets up the simulator with the same parameters as in the paper of Kaizu et. al. \[[1](#references)\]:

 ```
-./RunGfrd PowerSpectrum -e 600 > data.out
+./RunGfrd ../../samples/powerspectrum/powerspectrum.gfrd
 ```

+The powerspectrum needs to be calculated from the time-codes in the power_rec.dat file.
+This can be done with <TODO>

 <p align="center"><img src="includes/images/powerspectrum.jpg" alt="Power spectrum results"/></p>
 <div style="margin:auto;width:75%;text-align:center;font-style:italic">